monoclonalAb/static_website/src/blog/001_group_theory/group_theory.md

 ## In summary<span>:</span>

-::: list
+::: sidebar
 - Groups Theory aims to abstract the conecpt of symmetry, providing a framework to study and compare symmetric properties without dealing with objects physical properties
 - Symmetry is a transformation that aims to preserve an object's structure, and is pervasive across many fields in science
 - Applications of Group Theory can uncover patterns everywhere (Rubik's Cube, 15 Puzzle etc.)
-- Blogging is hard (and it is probably a bad idea to source information from Wikipedia)
+- Blogging is hard
 :::

 [^1]: In fact, the reason that mathematicians have thought of devising a formal definition for groups in the first place goes to show how useful they are.